project-fifo/docs/technical/api/vms.rst

    :>json array groupings: cluster the VM is part of :>json string state: 'power' state of the VM

-   :>json object metadata: matadate associated with the VM
+   :>json object metadata: metadata associated with the VM

 ____